pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 fatty acid levels in placenta and fetus.
 ```

-**Relevance assesments:**<br /> In every row of `MED.REL` the query ID is followed by a `0` which seperates it from the relevant doc ID.
+**Relevance assessments:**<br /> In every row of `MED.REL` the query ID is followed by a `0` which seperates it from the relevant doc ID.
 At the end of every row is a `1`.
 There is a row for every query ID in combination with the relevant doc ID.

 *Example:*
 ```